mummer4/mummer/README.md

         a postscript of PDF file with the -f option.
 See 'mapview -h' for a list of available formatting options.

-        NOTES:
+**Notes:**

-        The produce the coords file input, 'show-coords' must be run with the -r -l options.
+The produce the coords file input, `show-coords` must be run with the -r -l options.
 To reduce redundant matches in promer output, run show-coords with the -k option.
 To generate output formats other than xfig, the fig2dev utility must be available from the system path.
 For very large reference genomes, FIG format may be the only option that will allow the entire display to be stored in one file, as fig2dev has problems if the output is too large.

-   ** mgaps **
+###mgaps

-        DESCRIPTION:
+**Description:**

 This program reads a list of matches between a single-FastA reference and a multi-FastA query file and outputs clusters of matches that lie on similar diagonals and within a reasonable distance.
-Part of the MUMmer3.0 pipeline and the output of 'mummer' need not be processed before passing it to this program, so long as 'mummer' was run on a 1-vs-many or 1-vs-1 dataset.
+Part of the MUMmer3.0 pipeline and the output of `mummer` need not be processed before passing it to this program, so long as `mummer` was run on a 1-vs-many or 1-vs-1 dataset.

         USAGE:
         mgaps  [options]  <  <matchlist>